daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D73: Mar 29 2018

+**Today's Progress**: Oops, have been neglecting to update this.
+Still going strong, trying for a module a day as a steady goal.

 ## R2D62: Mar 14 2018

 **Today's Progress**: Back to the campground app.
 Learning about seed functions.